Gema Alava

+In 2020, she published the highly influential book Como perder el miedo en un museo.
+(Ed.
+El Ojo de la Cultura), presented at the Cervantes Institute, Instituto Cervantes in London, England; the MAAC Museum, Museo Antropologico y de Arte Contemporaneo in Guayaquil on the International Day of Museums invited by the International Council of Museums ICOM Ecuador; the International Book Fair of Bogota, Colombia, FILBO; and the International Summit of Archives in Cuzco, Peru, supported by the International Council on Archives, ICA.

+She writes both in English and Spanish for the magazine Frontera Digital:FronteraD.

-She has received a M.F.A.(New Genres) from the San Francisco Art Institute, a M.F.A (Painting) from the Academy of Art University, a B.F.A (Painting) from the Facultad de Bellas Artes de Madrid, Universidad Complutense and the Chelsea College of Art and Design, The London Institute, and holds a BA in Art Education from the Universidad Complutense de Madrid.
+She has received a M.F.A.(New Genres) from the San Francisco Art Institute, a M.F.A (Painting) from the Academy of Art University, a B.F.A (Painting) from the Facultad de Bellas Artes de Madrid, Universidad Complutense and the Chelsea College of Art and Design, The London Institute, and holds a M.A.in Art Education from the Universidad Complutense de Madrid.

 In 1995, she was awarded second prize in Spain's National Penagos Drawing Competition, being the youngest artist to achieve such recognition.
 That same year she received an Erasmus Grant for an Erasmus Programme.
 In 1997 she obtained a Fellowship for postgraduate studies in the United States from La Caixa Foundation.
 In 2002 she participated simultaneously in the Emerge Program at the Bronx Museum of the Arts, New York, and the AIM Program at Aljira, a Center for Contemporary Art, New Jersey.

 Alava's work has been exhibited and presented internationally, including the Rana Museum in Norway; the Solomon R. Guggenheim Museum, New York; the Queens Museum of Art, New York; the Margulies Art Collection at the Warehouse, Miami; the Juan Carlos I Center at New York University; the Bronx Museum of the Arts, New York; the United Nations Building, New York, and Manifesta 8, The European Biennial.
 Her first solo show in NYC was at Lance Fung Gallery.

 Participants of Alava's art projects include Miguel Álvarez-Fernández, Angela Bulloch, Alison Knowles, Eduardo Lago, Cai Guo-Qiang, Ester Partegas, Robert Ryman, Jason Schmidt, Merrill Wagner and Lawrence Weiner.

 She lectures at the Museum of Modern Art, the Solomon R. Guggenheim Museum, the Metropolitan Museum, the Whitney Museum of American Art and at the Morgan Library & Museum, in New York City.